-The left-hand side of Table 1 (CGC (2006, Table 4)) lists the formulas for the leading types' ideal guesses in CGC's games, which are easily derived as in CGC (2006, Section I.B), using CGC's notation for the limits and targets, $a^i$ for the player's own lower limit, $b^i$ for the player's own upper limit, and $p^i$ for the player's own lower target, with analogous notation using superscript j's for the player's partner's limits and target.
-The right-hand side of Table 1 lists the leading types' minimal search implications expressed as sequences of parameter look-ups, first in CGC's notation and then in terms of the associated box numbers (1 for $a^i$ , 2 for $p^i$ , 3 for $b^i$ , 4 for $a^i$ , 5 for $a^i$ , 6 for $a^i$ , 6 for $a^i$ , 1 in which MouseLab records subjects' look-up sequences in our design.
-Table 1 shows look-ups in the order that seems most natural; but that order is not required in the analysis.
+The left-hand side of Table 1 [CGC 2006, Table 4] lists the formulas for the leading types' ideal guesses in CGC's games, which are easily derived as in CGC [2006, Section I.B], using CGC's notation for the limits and targets, a^i for the player's own lower limit, b^i for the player's own upper limit, and p^i for the player's own lower target, with analogous notation using superscript j's for the player's partner's limits and target.
+The right-hand side of Table 1 lists the leading types' minimal search implications expressed as sequences of parameter look-ups, first in CGC's notation and then in terms of the associated box numbers (1 for a^i , 2 for p^i , 3 for b^i , 4 for a^j , 5 for p^j , 6 for b^j) in which MouseLab records subjects' look-up sequences in our design.
+Table 1 shows look-ups in the order that seems most natural; but that order is not required in the analysis.25

 The search implications are derived as follows.
-Evaluating a formula for a type's ideal guess requires a series of arithmetic operations, some of which-the innermost operations, whose parameters are in square brackets in the right-hand side of Table 1, like $[a^i,b^i]$ for L1-are basic in that they logically precede other operations.
+Evaluating a formula for a type's ideal guess requires a series of arithmetic operations, some of which-the innermost operations, whose parameters are in square brackets in the right-hand side of Table 1, like $[a^{i},b^{i}]$ for L1-are basic in that they logically precede other operations.
 Like CGCB, CGC assumed that subjects perform basic operations via adjacent look-ups, remembering their results, and otherwise relying on repeated look-ups rather than memory.
 Basic operations are then represented by adjacent look-ups that can appear in either order but cannot be separated by other look-ups.
-The look-ups of other operations can appear in any order and are conservatively allowed to be separated.
-In Table 1 such operations are represented by look-ups within curly brackets or parentheses.
+The look-ups of other

-&lt;sup>21 In CGC's design, unlike in CGCB's, Equilibrium's minimal search implications are simpler than any boundedly rational type's implications.
+25 In CGC's design, unlike in CGCB's, Equilibrium's minimal search implications are simpler than any boundedly rational type's implications.
 This makes it harder to explain deviations from equilibrium by cognitive complexity.
 But we will see that high-compliance Equilibrium robot/trained subjects search more than high-compliance robot/trained subjects of other types, so CGC's Equilibrium search implications may not reflect its complexity.